-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2011

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission file number 0-22140.

-POWER SOLUTIONS INTERNATIONAL, INC.

-(Name of Registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-655 Wheat Lane Wood Dale, IL

-(Address of principal executive offices)

-Registrant's telephone number: (630) 350-9400

-Securities Registered Pursuant to Section 12(b) of the Act:

-None

-Securities Registered Pursuant to Section 12(g) of the Act:

-Common Stock, par value \$0.001 per share

-(Title of Class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES $\Box$ NO $\boxtimes$ to

-Indicate by check mark if the registrant is not required to be file reports pursuant Section 13 and Section 15(d) of the Act.
-YES $\Box$ NO $\boxtimes$

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES $\boxtimes$ NO $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-YES $\boxtimes$ NO $\square$ .

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-(Check one):

-Large accelerated filer Accelerated filer Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller Reporting Company X

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $\Box$ YES $\boxtimes$ NO

-The aggregate market value of the voting stock held by non-affiliates of the registrant as of June 30, 2011 (the last business day of the registrant's most recently completed second fiscal quarter) was \$1,675,000, based on the average of the bid and ask price on the OTC Bulletin Board on June 30, 2011 (although the total market capitalization of the registrant as of such date was approximately \$23,424,931).
-Shares of the registrant's Common Stock held by each executive officer and director and by each person who holds 10% or more of the outstanding Common Stock have been excluded in that such persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of March 20, 2012, there were 9,064,537 outstanding shares of the common stock, par value \$0.001 per share, of the registrant.

-33-0963637 (I.R.S.
-Employer Identification No.)

-60191 (Zip Code)
+FUNI 1 10 10 X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2012 O R TRANSITION REPORT PURSUANT TO SECTION 13 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to - umber 000-52213.
+POWER SOLUTIONS I NTERNATIONAL, INC. specified in its charter) Delaware 33-0963637 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) meorporation of organization) raction (10.)
+201 Mittel Drive Wood Dale, IL (Address of principal executive offices) 60191 (Zip Code) number: (630) 350-9400 nt to Section 12(b) of the Act: one nt to Section 12(g) of the Act: value \$0.001 per share Indicate by check mark if the registrant is a well-known seasoned issuer, a f Class) s defined in Rule 405 of the Securities Act.
+YES □ NO ⊠ Indicate by check mark if the registrant is not required to be file reports pu ired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ng the preceding 12 months (or for such shorter period that the registrant was irements for the past 90 days.
+YES \boxtimes NO \square and posted on its corporate web site, if any, every Interactive Data File required eceding 12 months (or for such shorter period that the registrant was required to 05 of Regulation S-K is not contained herein, and will not be contained, to the rporated by reference in Part III of this Form 10-K or any amendment to this (Che Indicate by check mark whether the registrant is a large accelerated filer, a eck one): accelerated filer, a non-accelerated filer or a smaller reporting company.
+Larg ge accelerated filer \Box Accelerated filer Non -accelerated filer Smaller Reporting Company Indicate by check mark whether the registrant is a shell company (as defin the t ntly completed second fiscal quarter) was \$26,886,396 based on the average otal market capitalization of the registrant as of such date was approximately er and director and by each person who holds 10% or more of the outstandinates.
+This determination of affiliate status is not necessarily a conclusive details. e registrant as of June 29, 2012 (the last business day of the registrant's most of the bid and ask price on the OTC Bulletin Board on June 29, 2012 (although \$153,643,902).
+Shares of the registrant's common stock held by each executive g common stock have been excluded in that such persons may be deemed to be ermination for other purposes.